FastComet Pro-active Server Monitoring is Here!

 Real-time Summary Dashboard Overview

 To dive into the in-depth reports you will want to click on the “Details” button above the breakdown report.
-In the Overview page, you have various different graphs that will show you statistics about your server that were gathered over time.
-Monitoring graphs are visually representing the system-level metrics in order to provide the highest possible level of overview on the resource usage.
+In the Overview page, you have various different graphs that will show you statistics about your server that was gathered over time.
+Monitoring graphs are visually representing the system-level metrics in order to provide the highest possible level of the overview on the resource usage.

 - Server Info

 Your summarized server info is conveniently located at the top of the Dashboard to get all of the needed information regarding OS, Processor type, and Disk capabilities, right at your fingertips.
 Find out about how your server performs with the help of live statistics of its uptime and the average load on the system which is calculated over three periods of time options – 1, 5 and 15 minutes.

 - CPU Usage

 CPU utilization measures the amount of processor that’s being used at a given time.
 It’s shown as a percentage.

 - Memory Usage